chickenboot/chickenboot.github.com/_posts/2013-05-22-zurb-foundation-with-nanoc-part-3.md

 ---
 layout: post
-title: Using Zurb Foundation 3 and nanoc (3)
+title: Zurb Foundation and nanoc&#58; Building a Blog
-abstract: Foundation and nanoc Part 3&#58; Building a Blog
+abstract: Building a basic blog infrastructure in nanoc, using Markdown
 published: true
 ---